cosmos/ibc-go/docs/migrations/v3-to-v4.md

 When using the `DenomTrace` gRPC, the full IBC denomination with the `ibc/` prefix may now be passed in.

-Crossing hello's are no longer supported by core IBC.
+Crossing hellos are no longer supported by core IBC.
 The handshake should be completed in the logical 4 step process (INIT, TRY, ACK, CONFIRM).